guglielmocamporese/hands-segmentation-pytorch/readme.md

 Each prediction computed from the image `path/to/image.jpg` will be saved at `path/to/image.jpg.png`.

-You can find an example of a script used for predicting at `script/predict.sh`, and reported here:
+You can find an example of a script used for predicting at `scripts/predict.sh`.
+I also reported it here:

 ```bash
 #!/bin/bash